moira-alert/client-go/README.md

 ## Installation

-Put the package under your project folder and add the following in import:
+Add the following in import:

 ```golang